knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 `_DGUS` stands for the "new" blue / yellow DGUS II display, which otherwise cannot show a special menu.

-`_BLTOUCH` stands for the BL-Touch version with auto-leveling sensor.
+`_BLT` stands for the BL-Touch version with auto-leveling sensor.
 Manual mesh leveling is deactivated here.

 `_10` stands for the Trigorilla_14 v1.0 mainboard, which should normally be the standard.